microsoft/ApplicationInsights-JS/API-reference.md

         // Default 15s
         maxBatchInterval: number;

-        // If true, data is sent immediately and not batched.
+        // If true, debugging data is thrown as an exception by the logger.
+Default false.
         enableDebug: boolean;

         // If true, telemetry data is not collected or sent.
 Default false.